engineersamuel/vim-crash-course/challenges/challenge01.md

 Then you can `j` or `shift+]` to select the block of 0s.
 Once selected you can type `:s/0/1/g` to replace 0s with 1s.

-If you want to play with `$` for changing the first 1 you could navigate to the line the first 1, type `$` to move to the end of the line, then make the change.
+If you want to play with `$` for changing the first 1 you could navigate to the line with the first 1, type `$` to move to the end of the line, then make the change.

 ## Change 0s to 1s